Review Article

 Seronegative Spondyloarthropathy – Studies from the Asia Pacific Region

-Seronegative spondyloarthropathies (SpA), a group of arthritides characterised by axial skeletal involvement and the absence of rheumatoid factor, are now enjoying a resurgence of...
+Seronegative spondyloarthropathies (SpA), a group of arthritides characterised by axial skeletal involvement and the absence of rheumatoid factor, are now enjoying a resurgence of research interest due to recent therapeutic advances.
+With the availability of anti-tumour necrosis factor (anti-TNF) agents, the short-term improvement in patient outcome in terms of...

 Letter to the Editor